Rank | Picture | Name | Rating | Shop |

 Polyethylene Glazing

-While this is the least expensive option it is still a viable one for smaller greenhouses and plastic frames.
+Polyethylene glazing for greenhouse covering is the least expensive option but it is still a viable one for smaller greenhouses and plastic frames.

 Sadly this glazing material is susceptible to discoloration, fading, and yellowing and must be replaced every three to five years.
 It is also able to tear due to stretching caused by temperature extremes.